London Fletcher: Washington Redskins

 On January 11, 2012, it was announced that Fletcher won the Bart Starr Award.
 He was also named the Redskins' 2011 Defensive Player of the Year.

 On April 13, 2012, Fletcher was re-signed by the Redskins to a two-year contract worth $10.75 million with $5.25 million guaranteed.
 He was given the 87th ranking in the NFL Network's Top 100 Players of 2012 list.
 Despite the Redskins' 31–28 loss to the St. Louis Rams in Week 2 of the 2012 season, Fletcher had a stellar performance.
 In the game, he intercepted quarterback Sam Bradford in the endzone and forced running back Daryl Richardson to fumble in the fourth quarter and the ball was recovered by DeAngelo Hall, which gave the Redskins one last attempt to tie or win the game.
 In the Week 12 win against the Dallas Cowboys on Thanksgiving, he recorded his second interception for the season making him one of three active NFL players, at that time, to have recorded 20 interceptions and 30 sacks, the other two being Brian Urlacher and Ray Lewis.

 Fletcher intercepted Joe Flacco in Week 14 against the Baltimore Ravens.
 He had another interception, against Brandon Weeden, in the Redskins' win over the Cleveland Browns.
 He finished the season with 139 tackles, three sacks, and a career-high five interceptions.

 There was doubt over whether Fletcher would return for the 2013 season until it was announced that he had surgery on his left ankle and was scheduled for elbow surgery to prepare for another season with the Redskins on March 6, 2013.
 On November 7, Fletcher started his 208th consecutive game, tying the league's all-time record of most starts by a linebacker last held by retired linebacker Derrick Brooks.

-Retirement

 On December 18, 2013, Fletcher announced his retirement.
 Fletcher finished his career having played in 256 consecutive games and starting 215 consecutive games, which is the NFL all-time record of consecutive starts at the linebacker position.
 He joined Washington's radio broadcast crew in 2022.
 On September 1, 2022, Fletcher was inducted into Washington's Greatest Players list in honor of the franchise's 90th anniversary.